rishabhnhr18/FinTrak/Readme.md

  - view received transactions
  - view money requests send from other users
  - accept money request and pay amount
+ - pay later for money request
+ - deny for money request
  - add balance to our account
  - verify user after registration (ADMIN)